karamanburak/guess-my-number/README.md

 GuessMyNumber is a game which is developed using HTML, CSS and JavaScript.
 This is a small JavaScript project for beginners which includes DOM manipulation.

+- <a href="https://karamanburak.github.io/Guess-My-Number/" rel="noFollow">Access the finished project online</a>

 ## About this Game

 This is a guessing game in which the user has to guess the correct number between 1 and 20 (including both).